BUY NOW

 Additional Lubrication

-Periodically, additional lubrication must be applied to the front section of the pins.
-Set your ejector pin selection to manual and move the pins to the out or eject mode.
-Spray the front of the pins with lubricant, then turn your machine back to auto and continue to make parts.
+Periodically, you should apply additional lubrication to the front section of the pins.
+Set your ejector pin selection to manual and move the pins to the out or eject position .
+Spray the front of the pins with lubricant, then turn your machine back onto automatic and continue to make parts.
 This lubrication will need to be performed at least once a week.
-High-speed molds may require lubrication before every shift.
+High-speed molds may require additional lubrication before every shift.

-For additional lubrication behind the mold, such as on the ejector plate, use a high temperature aerosol lubricant, high load bearing, such as Slide Super Grease aerosol (No. 43911.)
+For additional lubrication behind the mold, such as on the ejector plate, use a high temperature aerosol lubricant with high load bearing, such as Slide Super Grease aerosol (No. 43911).

 What Does This Procedure Do For You

-This procedure prevents a grease product from lubricating the front section of your pins, which can bleed out during a run.
-The grease bleed-out can result from destabilization caused by a mold cleaner, rust preventive, or high temperatures breaking down the grease.
-A dry film lubricant placed on the front section of your pins minimizes the chances of a bleed out.
-If a mold cleaner or rust preventive breaks down the pin lubrication, just reapply as stated in the Additional Lubrication section.
-High temperatures will usually have no affect on dry film lubricants as their formulation makes them more stable at those temperatures.
+This procedure will help prevent a grease product from lubricating the front section of your pins, which can bleed out during a run.
+The grease bleed-out can result from destabilization caused by an improper mold cleaner, rust preventive, or high temperatures breaking down the grease.
+A dry film lubricant placed on the front section of your pins can minimize the chances of a bleed out.
+If a mold cleaner or rust preventive breaks down the pin lubrication, simply reapply as stated in the Additional Lubrication section.
+High temperatures will usually have no effect on dry film lubricants as their formulation makes them more stable at those temperatures.

 Download this whitepaper >